-ASERL’s Special Collections Interest Group is creating a new, digital exhibit focusing on the history of 400 years of enslavement in the Southeastern United States as part of the anniversary of the arrival of Africans in the English colonies in 1619.
-The exhibit will include materials from many ASERL libraries, curated by a team of special collections professionals from across ASERL.
-It will provide information about many aspects of enslavement and enslaved people.
-The exhibit will debut in Fall 2019 via the ASERL website and use the Omeka.net platform to provide the user experience.
+In November 2019, ASERL’s Special Collections Interest Group launched a new, shared digital exhibit focusing on the history of 400 years of enslavement in the Southeastern United States as part of the anniversary of the arrival of Africans in the English colonies in 1619.
+The exhibit includes materials from many ASERL libraries, curated by a team of special collections professionals from across ASERL.
+It provides information about many aspects of enslavement and enslaved people.
+The exhibit debuted in November 2019 via the ASERL website and uses the Omeka.net platform to provide the user experience.

-The curatorial team is comprised of volunteers from member institutions:
+The original curatorial team was comprised of volunteers from member institutions:

 - Jessica Perkins Smith, Mississippi State University